-- How much lead time do you need in able to book interviews?
+- How much lead time do you need to book interviews?

 - Do you need to provide an incentive?
 If so, what?

-One-on-one interviews with users is the best way to understand the challenges that people encounter when using your service.
+One-on-one interviews with users is the best way to understand the challenges that they encounter when using your service.
 One-on-ones allow you to experience both visual and non-visual cues.
-Hearing it in their own words, their pain points, what they did prior to and after using your service gives you broader insights and allows you to build empathy.
+Hearing your users' pain points and what they did prior to and after using your service gives you broader insights and allows you to build empathy.

-- One team member will ask the questions, the other will be the scribe.
+- one team member can ask the questions, the other can scribe

-- Make sure to write down the exact meaning of what the person says (it doesn’t have to be word for word), not what you think they might mean.
+- write down the exact meaning of what the person says (it doesn’t have to be word for word), not what you think they mean

-- This process is all about hearing exactly what people are saying.
-If the person is comfortable and gives their permission, it can be helpful to record the interview.
+- if the person is comfortable and gives their permission, record the interview

-- Pay particular attention to users who have problems completing the task or using your service.
-This will help you create a simpler, clearer, faster service that more people will be able to use.
-You should also understand the needs of all your users, not just ‘typical’ users.
+- pay attention to users who have problems using your service.
+This will help you create a simpler, clearer, faster service that more people will be able to use

 Types of interviews